1jour1vin

 Wine rated (2025 guide) 97+/100

-Château Gruaud Larose 2022 is mainly composed of Cabernet Sauvignon, but also includes 14% Merlot and 3% Cabernet Franc, 95% of which is aged in new barrels.
-This 2022 vintage, with its ink-black color, has a striking nose of crème de cassis, pencil shavings, liquid violet, and a beautiful minerality reminiscent of crushed stone.
-This powerful, full-bodied Gruaud Larose offers beautiful depth on the mid-palate, fine, polished tannins, and an exceptional finish.
-It is best to keep it in the cellar for a decade if possible, but it should have an incredibly long shelf life.
-I think it is as good as the 2018 and is one of the absolute classics from this estate.
-2035-2075
+The 2022 Château Gruaud Larose is primarily made from Cabernet Sauvignon, but also includes 14% Merlot and 3% Cabernet Franc, 95% of which was aged in new barrels.
+This 2022 vintage, with its inky color, offers a striking nose of blackcurrant cream, pencil shavings, liquid violet, and a lovely minerality reminiscent of crushed stone.
+This powerful, full-bodied Gruaud Larose delivers great depth on the mid-palate, fine, polished tannins, and an exceptional finish.
+It’s best to let it age in the back of the cellar for a decade if possible, but it should have an incredibly long shelf life.
+I think it’s as good as the 2018 and ranks among this estate’s absolute classics.
+2035–2075

 Yves Beck